 When we walked back to our bench my husband Vance turned to me and asked, “Did you close your eyes?”
 I looked at him sheepishly, “Yes” He explained to me how dangerous it was to close my eyes when I’m catching a ball.
 “You have to protect your face, and if your eyes are closed, it may hit your face instead of your glove.”

 Life can be the same.
 Disasters can come our way, and we are tempted to hide or close our eyes and pretend it’s not happening.
+I’ve done it many times.
+If I just pretend it doesn’t exist maybe, it will disappear, and I won’t have to face my problem, especially if I was the cause of it.

-Last weekend the citizens and vacationers to Hawaii received a mass text from the Hawaiian government.
+Last weekend the citizens and vacationers to Hawaii received a mass message from the Hawaiian government.
 Some thought it was a joke from a friend.
 But when they heard everyone in Hawaii had received the same text, they realize it must be real.

 Eventually, they found out it was a false alarm.
 But for forty-five minutes people thought they were going to die.
 After the scare was over news reporters interviewed folks and asked them what they did when they received the shocking text?
 (Read more about this event: HERE)